The Pharmaceutical Industry's Impact

 One of the most damaging consequences of the widespread use of DEXA as a screening test for osteoporosis is that women suddenly started being diagnosed with a condition called "osteopenia" This term describes reduced bone density, but is not a disease or a disorder.
 The heightened fear around osteoporosis led physicians to prescribe bisphosphonate drugs to try and prevent women with osteopenia from developing osteoporosis.
 Despite being at very low risk of experiencing a fracture, these women were prescribed drugs with serious side effects for years.

 While DEXA tests are still widely used to screen for osteoporosis today, awareness of the test’s flaws and limitations have spread (see more about these limitations on our osteoporosis screening health information page).
 Providers are now being encouraged to consider a wider variety of risk factors when helping patients make treatment decisions instead of relying on DEXA results alone.
 This shift is due in large part to the work of patient advocacy groups like the National Women’s Health Network.
 The NWHN also supports the work of researchers to find better screening techniques that could be used routinely to identify women who are at risk of fracture.
-To learn more about these techniques, visit our fact sheet on emerging developments in osteoporosis care.
+To learn more about these techniques, click here to view content on emerging developments in osteoporosis care.

 Shining a Spotlight on Dangerous Treatments